johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 #### **Conclusion**
 The developer's interaction with ChatGPT falls under the **methodological guidance** theme, where ChatGPT's advice helped refine the developer's approach rather than being directly applied as a patch.
-This guidance is explicitly connected to **program repair** as it involved identifying and fixing inefficiencies in the initial code, simplifying the solution based on ChatGPT’s recommendation.
+This guidance can be linked to the Software Engineering task of **program repair** as it involved identifying and fixing inefficiencies in the initial code, simplifying the solution based on ChatGPT’s recommendation.
 In both cases, ChatGPT informed the process of improving the code, aligning with these software engineering tasks.